 What’s NOT Covered

 The worrying aspects of homeowners’ insurance are the items that aren’t covered under a standard policy.
-Damages caused by rivers rising or earthquake aren’t always covered, for example, whereas flooding caused by a burst pipe would be.
+Damages caused by rivers rising or earthquakes aren’t always covered, for example, whereas flooding caused by a burst pipe would be.
 If your hot water heater is new and it bursts, the flood damage is likely to be covered.
 If it is old and rusted, however, basement flooding caused by leaks may not be unless you have special coverage for that.

 If you’re unsure about whether any aspects of water damage are covered by your policy, consulting with a qualified plumber in Toronto can help put your mind at rest about the issue.